dougrich/tokenerator/PARITY.md

 Additional goals:

+- [ ] I can undo/redo actions in the token editor
 - [ ] I can see the progress of my set to binary conversion
 - [ ] I can save my own color selections
 - [ ] I can add saved colors to the editor